etica/etica/README.md

 ### Running Tests

-Tests located in /test need to be migrated to Hardhat.
+Tests located in /test need to be migrated from Truffle to Hardhat.
 However, these tests can be run using the legacy v1 smart contract with Truffle.

 To run tests with Truffle: